-Obtaining a commercial driver’s license (CDL) in Louisiana can be a great accomplishment and open doors to a successful career.
+Obtaining a commercial driver’s license (CDL) in Louisiana can be a great accomplishment that can open doors to a successful career.
 However, it can also come with added responsibility.
-A driver with a CDL in Louisiana may face higher penalties, and in some cases, these penalties may lead to a permanent revocation of their CDL.
-This article examines some ramifications for getting various types of tickets in the state, and what you can do if you find yourself in such an unfortunate position.
+A driver with a CDL in Louisiana may face higher penalties for traffic violations, and in some cases, these penalties may lead to a permanent revocation of their CDL.
+The ramifications for getting various types of tickets in the state can be quite serious, but you can take certain steps to mitigate the penalties if you find yourself in such an unfortunate position.

 Traffic Violations and CDL Disqualification